NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Fearsome Brute.md

 Fear makes your foes weak and more vulnerable to your attacks.
-You gain a circumstance bonus to damage rolls for Strikes against [[Conditions/Frightened|Frightened]] creatures.
+You gain a circumstance bonus to damage rolls for Strikes against [[Frightened|Frightened]] creatures.
 The bonus is equal to double the target's frightened value.

 If you're a master in Intimidation, increase the bonus to triple the target's frightened value.